 Using the corresponding implementations, the computational time for both the forward simulation and the computation of the Jacobian product is about 10 times lower for the fast marching method compared to the shortest path method.
-The shortest path method was initially considered and used in Chapters 4 and 3.
-Since Chapter 5 required more extensive testing (i.e. more forward model simulations), the choice was made to switch to the fast marching method in order to reduce computational time.
+The shortest path method is was initially considered and used in Chapters 4 and 3.
+For Chapter 5, the fast marching method is used since Since Chapter 5 required more extensive testing was necessary and the computational gain is advantageous(i.e. more forward model simulations), the choice was made to switch to the fast marching method in order to reduce computational time.